Outsmart-OOH/ooh_open_direct/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md

 # OpenDirect (OOH) 1.5.1

+OpenDirect (OOH) is a recognised community extension of the IAB OpenDirect programmatic trading schema, particularly developed around Out-Of-Home 'Product and Availability Targeting' functions

+OpenDirect enables Media Owners to apply their own sales rules to inventory deals, and make these products discoverable and purchasable directly to a Media buyer without the need for 3rd party SSP, Exchange and DSP integration or fees.

-OpenDirect (OOH) is an extension of the OpenDirect schema, particularly around the &#39;Product Target&#39; function, to accommodate the unique aspects of the &#39;real world&#39; Out-Of-Home Media (OOH) inventory in the dimensions of location, delivery, distribution, investment and display prohibitions.
+The standard uniquely accommodates the 'real world' aspects of  both Classic and Digital Out-Of-Home Media (OOH) inventory in the 5 dimensions of location, delivery, distribution, investment and display prohibitions.

 OpenDirect (OOH) has been developed by the members of the OOH industry organisations 'Outsmart' and the 'IPAO'.

 ## About Outsmart